wazo-platform/wazo-doc/source/installation/installsystem.rst

 Installation
 ^^^^^^^^^^^^

-Once you have your Debian stretch properly installed, download the Wazo installation script and make it executable::
+Once you have your Debian 10 Buster properly installed, download the Wazo installation script and make it executable::

    wget http://mirror.wazo.community/fai/xivo-migration/wazo_install.sh